-The rules for cross compliance, listed in Annex II to Council Regulation (EU) No 1306/2013, relate to the following areas: environment, climate change and good agricultural condition of land; public, animal and plant health; animal welfare.
-Europe Soya farmers located in the European Union are subject to cross compliance.
-Areas not relevant for soya are left out (e.g. animal welfare, identification of animals).
+The rules on conditionality, listed in Annex III to Council Regulation (EU) No 2021/2115, relate to the following areas: climate and environment; public health, and plant health; animal welfare.
+Europe Soya farmers located in the European Union are subject to conditionality.
+Areas not relevant for arable crop production are left out (e.g. animal welfare, identification of animals).